 Nearly all of us who drive cars know the embarrassing and sometimes terrifying realization that we are driving the wrong way on a one-way street.
-Saul appreciated grace so deeply because he realized how terribly wrong he had originally been about Jesus, Stephen, and the early disciples.
-The one who supervised the stoning of Stephen — the accusers laying their coats at Saul's feet shows he was in charge — was never the same.
-Something about witnessing Stephen's faith opened a place in Saul's heart for grace to reach him, completely turn him around, and re-align his life with Jesus.
+Later, Saul made a complete U-turn away from persecuting Christians and then appreciated grace so deeply because he realized how terribly wrong he had originally been about Jesus, Stephen, and the early disciples.
+Saul apparently was in charge of this makeshift mob stoning Stephen to death because they laid their coats at his feet.
+The violence he advocated against Stephen and other disciples (Acts 8:3, 9:1-2) hung in his memory the rest of his life.
+Something about witnessing Stephen's faith in Jesus and forgiveness of his accusers opened a place in Saul's heart for Jesus' grace to reach him.
+That grace would later lead Saul, who became known as Paul, to turn completely and re-align his life with Jesus.
 The persecutor became the persecuted.
 The murderer became the martyr.
 The hate-monger became the grace-giver.
 Such is the power of Jesus!

 O Father, may my heart be ever-pliable to you and your will for my life.
 Because Saul, the persecutor, allowed his heart to be changed to become the apostle of grace, I know you can make me more than I can ask or imagine.
-I believe that the same Spirit works with power in my life, so I offer my heart to be used, re-aligned with Jesus, and sent into the world to make a difference.
+I believe that the same Spirit who was present for Saul also works with power in my life, so I offer my heart to be used, re-aligned with Jesus, and sent into the world to make a difference.
 Please use me for your glory.
 I ask this, O God, in Jesus' name.
 Amen.

 Related Scripture Readings